Neurosonic: Feuds

 Pete Wentz of Fall Out Boy was rumored to have been in a feud with Neurosonic over the song "So Many People", which publicly bashes Wentz's ex-wife Ashlee Simpson.
 Reporting of the matter stemmed from Jason Darr jokingly saying that Fall Out Boy's bass player had filed a cease & desist order.
 Wentz responded with: "If your songs are good then sleep easy and have fun playing them - just don't attach me to them." while lead singer Jason Darr has spoken out, saying "Anyone silly enough to believe I was serious about the comment has no sense of humour.
 The song is tongue in cheek... meant to blow off steam about a subject that is laughable at best."

 Disbandment

 On April 1, 2009 lead vocalist Jason Darr announced via the band's Myspace page that Neurosonic was officially over.
 Jason went on to say the band had been coming to that conclusion for a bit as several of the members married, one is soon expecting his first child, and all of them had been focused on other projects.

 New beginning

 The band, minus Jason Darr, has reformed into the new band Crashscene.
-Their debut album is due March 13, 2012.
+Their debut album released March 13, 2012.